 The Deputy DSL is Deb Jorden.
-Deb has worked at Severn Vale since 2004 and is the Social Inclusion Unit Manager as well as the school co-ordinator for Looked After Children (LAC) and those working with the Hospital Education Service.
-Deb also oversees the school’s extensive Student Well-being services.
+Deb has worked at Severn Vale since 2004 and is the Inclusion Manager.
+She is the school co-ordinator for Looked After Children (LAC) and those working with the Hospital Education Service.

 The Safeguarding team also includes the School IT Department.
 Their role within the team is to ensure that the school’s IT network is continually equipped and monitored to limit and restrict misuse or abuse online.

 All of the team are members of the School’s Operational Safeguarding Committee which monitors, co-ordinates and controls all safeguarding and welfare processes at the school.
 The safeguarding team meet frequently to share knowledge and ideas, as well as to discuss any concerns they may have about pupil welfare.
 The school’s Safeguarding Governor is Jane Ireland.
 Jane is a former Assistant Headteacher and school DSL who retired from teaching in 2015.

 Safeguarding Training & Learning